laythm/lmy-jquery-parte/README.md

 # parte
-parte is a jQuery based plugin to hide and show html elements dynamicly for a better user experience.
+parte is a jQuery based plugin, when used in page settings icon will be added to page and from it you can hide/show sections from the page

 it is fully responsive you just need to include Jquery and Bootstrab.